creativoma/ui-kit/README.md

 # UI Kit

-A minimal and elegant React component library built with TypeScript, Vite, and Tailwind CSS.
+A minimal and elegant React component library built with TypeScript, Vite, and Tailwind CSS v4.

 ## Installation